Sierra Nevada Adventures Single Day Rides

 You Bet Diggins Ride

-You Bet Diggin's Dual Sport Adventure ride weaves a tapestry of remote dirt roads and Gold Rush history.
-You will explore some of the most remote and historic mining sites in Nevada County, from the historic You Bet Diggin's to the abandoned Red Dog cemetery.
+You Bet Diggin's dual-sport ADVENTURE ride EXPLORES a mix of remote OFF-ROAD routes, unique history, and abandoned Gold Rush sites.
+You will EXPLORE some of the best remote and historic mining sites in Nevada County, from the historic You Bet Diggin's to the abandoned Red Dog cemetery.

 This adventure begins in the Gold Rush town of Folsom and soon leaves civilization behind as it explores dirt mining roads and hydraulic diggings in the ancient river beds filled with gold deposits high above the Bear River Canyon.
 During the 1800s Gold-seekers with the hopes to strike it rich traveled from all corners of the world to prospect in this remote area known as the Northern Mines of the California Gold Country.
 During the early years of the gold rush, many of the mining improvements originated in the remote mining camps in Northern Mines.
 The sluice, long tom, and mining ditch were first used in the Northern Mines of Nevada County including the stamp mill for crushing gold-bearing quartz.
 The process of cement mining was also pioneered in this region due to the gold-bearing gravel and dirt being so tightly packed that instead of a slow pudding box a faster method to separate the gold was needed, and in much like the quartz-stamp mill, a cement-stamp came into use.